On tope graphs of complexes of oriented matroids: Pc-minors, expansions, zone graphs, and metric subgraphs

-In this section we present conditions under which contractions, restrictions, and expansions preserve metric properties of subgraphs.
 Let $G=(V,E)$ be an isometric subgraph of the hypercube $Q_{\mathcal{E}}$ and let $S$ be a subset of vertices of $G$.
 Let $f$ be any coordinate of $\mathcal{E}$.
-We will say that $E_f$ is {\it disjoint} from $S$ if it does not cross $S$ and has no vertices in $S$.
+We will say that $E_f$ is \emph{disjoint} from $S$ if it does not cross $S$ and has no vertices in $S$.
+Note that a non-crossing class $E_f$ can have vertices in $S$, e.g., $S\cap E^+_f\ne\emptyset$.
+Thus, disjointness is stronger than to be non-crossing.
+The following three lemmas describe the behavior of convex subgraphs under contractions, restrictions, and expansions.
+Their (short) proofs can be found in~\cite{Che-16}.

 \begin{lem} If $H$ is a convex subgraph of $G$ and $f\in\mathcal{E}$, then $\rho_{f^+}(H)$ is a convex subgraph of $\rho_{f^+}(G)$.
 If $E_f$ crosses $H$ or is disjoint from $H$, then also $\pi_f(H)$ is a convex subgraph of $\pi_f(G)$. \end{lem}